stevenhardey/stevenhardey/README.md

 - 👀 I’m interested in cyber security.
 - 🌱 I’m currently learning KQL and assembly.
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me - [hit me up on twitter](https://twitter.com/StevenHardey)

 <!---
 stevenhardey/stevenhardey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.